Peter-B-/iot-hub-client/README.md

     .\IotHubClient.exe "HostName=test-hub.azure-devices.net;DeviceId=TestDevice;SharedAccessKey=AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA="
     ```

 That's it.
-The program will run and send every message every minute or whenever you hit the space key.
+The program will run and send one message every minute (by default) or whenever you hit the space key.

 ![IoTDeviceClient in action](readme/program-running.png)